Ethnic groups in the United Kingdom: History

 A variety of ethnic groups have settled on the British Isles, dating back from the last ice age up until the 11th century.
-These populations included the Celts, Picts, Romans, Anglo-Saxons, Norse and the Normans.
+These populations included the Celtic Britons (including the Picts), Romans, Anglo-Saxons, Gaelic Scots, Norse, Danes and the Normans.
 Recent genetic studies have suggested that the prehistoric Bell Beaker influx and the Anglo-Saxon migrations had particularly significant effects on the genetic makeup of modern Britons.

-King William the Conqueror, introduced the first Jewish settlers in England in 1070, and later on, in the 16th century, the first Romani's were introduced in Britain.
+William the Conqueror introduced the first Jewish settlers in England in 1070, and later on, in the 16th century, the first Romani were introduced in Britain.
 The UK has a history of small-scale non-European immigration, with Liverpool having the oldest Black British community dating back to at least the 1730s, during the period of the African slave trade.
 The oldest Chinese community in Europe, dates back to the arrival of Chinese seamen in the 19th century.
-In the 19th century, there was an increase of Jewish and Irish people living in Great Britain, with many settling in Glasgow, Liverpool, Manchester, Birmingham and in The East End Of London, where the ethnic dialects contributed to the formation of the Cockney dialect.
+In the 19th century, there was an increase of Jewish and Irish people living in Great Britain, with many settling in Glasgow, Liverpool, Manchester, Birmingham and in the East End of London, where these ethnic dialects contributed to the formation of the Cockney dialect.

-Since 1948, immigration from the West Indies and the Indian Subcontinent occurred in substantial numbers due to labour shortages in Britain after World War II.
+Since 1948 (and particularly from the mid-1950s), immigration from the West Indies and the Indian subcontinent occurred in substantial numbers due to labour shortages in Britain after World War II.
 Immigration started to increase in the 1950s and 1960s and the large influx of different cultures created different ethnic communities.
 However, instances of documented and perceived racism, and heavy-handed policing by the native English population, has led to a number of riots, most notably in 1958, 1981, 1985 and 2011.
-When Britain joined the EEC in 1973, the level of migration from Western European nations increased and migration from newer EU member states in Central, and Eastern Europe, have resulted in a large Eastern European population over the past 2 decades.
+When Britain joined the EEC in 1973, the level of migration from Western European nations increased and migration from newer EU member states in Central, and Eastern Europe, have resulted in a large Eastern European population over the past two decades.
 However, after the Brexit Referendum in 2016, numbers began to decline once again.

-Sociologist Steven Vertovec presents the idea of superdiversity in Britain, a notion that states that the increasing population of ethnic groups and communities are creating new, and smaller, ethnic minorities in Britain.
+Sociologist Steven Vertovec presents the idea of superdiversity in Britain; this is a notion that states that the increasing population of ethnic groups and communities are creating new, and smaller, ethnic minorities in Britain.
 The dynamics of superdiversity influence the social and economic patterns of the United Kingdom and have created complex social frameworks.